Lulu04/FireWire_Game/Readme.md

 In game, use the mouse, ESC key to return to main menu.

 ## How to compile
-You must have Lazarus IDE installed on your system with package BGRABitmap and LazOpenGLContext installed on the IDE.
+You must have Lazarus IDE installed on your system with package BGRABitmap and LazOpenGLContext.
 Create a directory named "fireandwire" on your disk and into it do the following:
 - clone this repository or download the zip.
 - clone the repository [UnitsCommon](https://github.com/Lulu04/UnitsCommon).
 If you choose to download the zip, unzip it and rename the obtained directory to "UnitsCommon".